 None.
-The book is universally gentle and positive.
+The book is entirely secular and focuses on joyful, universal play.

 Your experience helps other parents find the right book.